Why We Exist

 Sam is on secondment from the Civil Service Fast Stream.
 Before joining upReach, he worked at the MoD, HMRC, and DWP.
 He can usually be found enjoying a good book or wandering into people on a rugby pitch.

-Anasthasia joined upReach because she wanted to see what is currently being done to help students from the BME community and be apart of a company which works towards closing the gap between the privileged and the disadvantaged in terms of education.
+Anasthasia joined upReach because she wanted to see what is currently being done to help students from the BME community and be part of a company which works towards closing the gap between the privileged and the disadvantaged in terms of education.
 Her role involves working on the critical analysis of the graphical representation of upReach.

 Dan is an engagement manager expert at McKinsey, where he is the founding member of the Public Sector Delivery Hub.
 Dan completed a PhD that sought to understand how social class and education background affected graduate employability.